Can A Disabled Person Make A Will | He Can't See, Hear, & Speak

 5] attested and signed by at least three [3] credible witnesses in the presence of the testator and of one another;

-6] signed at each and every page by the testator or by the person requested by him to write its name, and by instrumental witnesses in the presence of each other, on the left margin((location of marginal signature on the left margin is directory, but marginal signature is mandatory));
+6] signed at each and every page by the testator or by the person requested by him to write its name, and by instrumental witnesses in the presence of each other, on the left margin7;

-7] each and every page of the will must be numbered correlatively in letters placed on the upper part of each page1;
+7] each and every page of the will must be numbered correlatively in letters placed on the upper part of each page 8;

 8] must contain an attestation clause